AboutSkip to content Skip to main navigation

 - Veterans who were honorably discharged from active duty for a service-connected disability, and served 30 continuous days after September 10, 2001.

-- Active duty service members are nt eligible for Yellow Ribbon.
+- Active duty service members are not eligible for Yellow Ribbon. (this changes as of the 2022-23 AY, see above)

 Families of US Veterans

-Based upon service requirements, veterans entitled to the maximum Yellow Ribbon Program rate may be able to transfer their benefits to their family members (i.e., spouse, children, dependents).
+Based upon service requirements, veterans may be able to transfer their benefits to their family members (i.e., spouse, children, dependents).
+Spouses of active duty service members are not eligible for Yellow Ribbon benefits (this changes as of the 2022-23 AY, see above).